Graduate School

 For further information on Fisheries and Wildlife, email: fw.gradadvising@oregonstate.edu

-The EdD program in Adult and Higher Education prepares post-secondary education professionals for leadership roles in four-year universities, community colleges and similar institutions.
-The purpose of the EdD is to apply research to practice and for developing practitioner knowledge related to leadership in postsecondary institutions.
+The EdD program in Adult and Higher Education prepares post-secondary education professionals for leadership roles in four-year colleges and universities, community colleges and technical colleges.
+The purpose of the EdD is to allow students to apply research to practice and to develop practitioner knowledge related to leadership in postsecondary institutions.

-Learn more about the admission requirements of the EdD from the College of Education's website.
+Learn more about the admission requirements of the EdD from the College of Education website.

 In general, the following requirements are in effect for the EdD: